 The latter two conditions are usually referred to as $\lalat$ having \emph{correct sign flips}~\cite{AHTT}.

 A space of interest in particle physics is the space of \emph{triples}

-As we discuss in \cref{rmk:intro:Minkowski} below, a t-immersion may be naturally viewed as a $2$-dimensional piecewise-linear surface inside a $4$-dimensional Minkowski space $\R^{2,2}$ with signature $(+,+,-,-)$.
+As we discuss in \cref{rmk:intro:Minkowski} below, a t-immersion $\xT:\SuppGD\to\C$ may be naturally viewed as a $2$-dimensional piecewise-linear surface $\xd:\SuppGD\to\Rdd$ inside the $4$-dimensional Minkowski spacetime\footnote{ Here, the ``space'' and ``time'' components of $\Rdd$ represent the origami crease pattern and its folding, respectively.
+Following a suggestion of Stanislav Smirnov, we refer to these as \emph{kami} and \emph{origami} planes (Japanese for ``paper'' and ``folded paper''), respectively.} $\R^{2,2}$ with signature $(+,+,-,-)$.
 The isometry group $\SO(2,2)$ of \emph{Lorentz transformations} therefore acts naturally on the space of t-immersions.
 This corresponds to the left action of $\SL_2(\R)\times \SL_2(\R)$ on pairs $\lalat$ of $2\times n$ matrices (which does not change $\lalat$ as an element of $\Gr(2,n)\times\Gr(2,n)$).